syhlion/logrus-hook-caller/README.md

 l.AddHook(&logcaller.CallerHook{})
 l.Warn("test")

-//if you log arningit can stdout like this
+//if you log it can stdout like this
 //time="2017-02-10T14:26:19+08:00" level=warning msg="test" caller="api.go:200"

 ```